Hyperfang/Rover-Ruckus/README.md

 * **Computer Vision** - In order to sense objects, we utilize an Open Source Computer Vision Library called OpenCV.
 Using OpenCV allows us to interact with the game field in numerous ways.

+* **Augmented Reality** - In addition to Computer Vision, we also use Vuforia: an Augmented Reality SDK that allows us to recognize objects, and position the robot based on the sensed object.

 * **Redacted** - Redacted until 2/9/2019.

 ### Javadoc Reference Material